 '''

-BPatch_Vector<BPatch_variableExpr > getComponents()
+std::vector<BPatch variableExpr > getComponents()

 '''

-Return a vector containing the components of a struct or union.
+Return a pointer to a vector containing the components of a struct or union.
 Each element of the vector is one field of the composite type, and contains a variable expression for accessing it.

-4.14 Class BPatch_flowGraph
+4.16 Class BPatch_flowGraph